johnson-li/Blackhole/README.md

 # Blackhole
-An Android VPN app that absorb all of your network traffic like a block hole.
+An Android app for various network measurement purposes.
+It is called blackhole because it uses fake VPN to drop background traffic.